About Sanctioned Competitions

 • Potential to register the event as a Professional Squash Association (PSA) Satellite competition to attract a stronger entry and PSA registered players

-See our Regulations for Sanctioned Competitions for full details.
-To host a Silver competition, see our step-by-step guide > Host Silver.
+See the Regulations for Sanctioned Competitions for full details.
+To learn about hosting a Silver sanctioned competition, see Host Silver.

 Questions about Silver competitions?
 Email info@scottishsquash.org